• Home

 npm install -g pnpm

-The required frontend environment setup is complete.
-If you need any additional installations, you can install them via the brew package manager.
-Network issues need to be resolved independently.
+The required frontend environment is now configured.
+If you need to install anything extra, you can also do so through the brew software marketplace.
+Network issues need to be resolved on your own.

 The frontend environment is the foundation for developing all frontend projects.
-Now we need to consider the technology stack selection for this project.
+Now we need to consider the technology choices for this project.

-As we discussed earlier, the "content framework" significantly influences technology selection.
-To help you make a better choice, I have compiled a "Technology Stack Selection" recommendation table based on content characteristics (Static/Dynamic).
+As we discussed earlier, the “content framework” has an important impact on technology selection.
+To help you make a better choice, I’ve put together a “technology selection” recommendation table based on content characteristics (static/dynamic).

-I have used Hugo, Next.js, and Astro from the table, and Nuxt is a strong Vue-based competitor to Next.js.
-My blog has also evolved from Hugo -> Next.js -> Astro, which gives me some credibility.
-To understand the transition process and reasons, you can check the blog's Changelog.
+I have used Hugo, Next.js, and Astro from the table, while Nuxt is a strong Vue-based competitor to Next.js.
+My blog has also gone through changes from Hugo -> Next.js -> Astro, so I suppose that gives me at least a little credibility.
+To learn about the history and reasons behind these changes, you can check the blog’s changelog.

-Among these frameworks, Astro is the one I currently recommend, for the following reasons:
+Among these frameworks, Astro is the one I currently recommend most.
+The specific reasons are as follows:

-1. Websites built with Astro have excellent performance and load quickly enough.
+1. Websites built with Astro have excellent performance and load fast enough

-2. Astro natively supports Markdown, making it very suitable as a framework for a blog.
+2. Astro natively supports Markdown, making it very suitable as a blog framework

-3. Astro has a relatively gentle learning curve, requiring only familiarity with HTML, CSS, and JavaScript.
+3. Astro has a relatively gentle learning curve and only requires familiarity with HTML, CSS, and JavaScript

-4. Static build makes it easy for me to deploy quickly across different platforms later on.
+4. Static builds make it convenient for me to quickly deploy to different platforms later

-5. The server I purchased has weak performance, and pure static sites require less server power.
+5. The server I purchased has relatively weak performance, and pure static sites have low server requirements

-6. Static content is also highly suitable for CDN acceleration.
+6. Static content is also very suitable for CDN acceleration

-You can also check out the 2023 Web Framework Performance Report, which compares the performance of web frameworks like Astro and Next.js, perhaps helping you make a selection.
+You can also check the 2023 Web Framework Performance Report, which compares the performance of web frameworks such as Astro and Next.js.
+It may help you make a choice.

-Once the environment is configured, taking an Astro project as an example, we can create a new Astro-based project as described in the Astro documentation:
+After the environment is configured, taking an Astro project as an example, we can follow the Astro documentation to create a new Astro-based project:

 # 如果没有安装 pnpm,npm 请使用 npm create astro@latest